|

 pilgrimage for communities within a radius of roughly a hundred

 miles.
-The tallest stones all face southeast,
+The tallest stones all face southeast, In the Jan.
+18 issue of the

 journal 'Science', German archaeologist Klaus